TimelyGPT: Extrapolatable Transformer Pre-training for Long-term Time-Series Forecasting in Healthcare: Details about TimelyGPT

 For the per-chunk state variable $\mS_{[i]}$, it computes current-chunk information as well as past-chunk information.
 The current-chunk information $\mK_{[i]}^\top \mV_{[i]}$ decays by $\mD_B$, which is the last row of decay matrix $\mD$.
 The past chunk information $\mS_{[i-1]}$ is decayed with respect to the chunk size $B$.
 The initial state variable $\mS_{[i=0]} = 0$ is computed recurrently given the chunk size $B$:

-Moreover, the update of state variable $\mS_{[i]}$ can be reformulated in parallel form.
+Moreover, the update of state variable $\mS_{[i]}$ can be reformulated in parallel.
 The first term represents the information of current chunk, and the second term represented the past-chunk information decayed by the chunk size $\mB$.
-Consequently, $\mS_{[i-1]}$ represents the state information from the beginning to the $(i-1)$-th chunk, and we represent the inter-chunk information in chunk-wise Retention as follows:
+Consequently, $\mS_{[i-1]}$ represents the state information from the beginning to the $(i-1)$-th chunk, and we represent the inter-chunk information in chunk-wise Retention:

-where the intra-chunk computation updates each row of the lower triangular matrix (highlighted as green in Fig. \ref{fig:chunk-wise_retention}).
-Together, the recurrent intra-chunk computation with the parallel intra-chunk computation (highlighted as purple \ref{fig:chunk-wise_retention}) completes the chunk-wise forward-pass of Retention.
+where the intra-chunk computation updates each row of the lower triangular matrix (highlighted as green in Fig. \ref{intro_figure}.c).
+Together, the recurrent intra-chunk computation with the parallel intra-chunk computation (highlighted as purple Fig. \ref{intro_figure}c) completes the chunk-wise forward-pass of Retention.

-\subsection{TimelyGPT Pre-training Overflow}
+\subsection{TimelyGPT pre-training overflow}

-In the TimelyGPT pre-training, we illustrate the full processes of input processing, model training, and next-token prediction in Fig. \ref{scheme_pretraining}.
+For the \model pre-training, we illustrate the full processes of input processing, model training, and next-token prediction in Fig. \ref{scheme_pretraining}.
 For a time-series input with $T$ timesteps and $V$ variates, it is tokenized via a convolution-subsampling module.
 This tokenizer, typically comprising two 1-D convolution layers with a kernel size of 3 and stride of 2.
-It produces tokens of shape $L \times V$, effectively reducing the sequence length to 1/4.
-These tokens are then transformed into input embeddings of shape $L \times d$ using an input projection, where $d$ is hidden dimension.
-The model training process involves a series of decoder layers, which takes segmented mulitple-chunk input embedding as input.
-Finally, the output embeddings with shape $L \times d$ are passed through an output projection layer to yield tokens of dimension $L \times V$ for the next-token prediction task.
+It produces a sequence of tokens of the shape $N \times V$, effectively reducing the sequence length to 1/4, i.e., $N= 1/4T$.
+The sequence of tokens is projected into an input embedding of the shape $L \times d$ with an linear projection layer.
+As a result, the input embedding is passed through $L$ generative decoder layers, where the Retention mechanism takes segmented mulitple-chunk input embedding.
+Finally, the output embedding of the shape $N \times d$ is passed through an output projection layer, which generate a sequence of tokens with the shape of $L \times V$ for next-token prediction.